substrate-developer-hub/hackathon-knowledge-map/knowledge-map.md

   necessarily be writing your own macros, but you'll be using a lot of Substrate and FRAME's built-in macros to write your blockchain runtime.

-### How Blockchain Works
+### How blockchains work

-Given that you'll be writing a blockchain runtime, you will need to know what a blockchain is, and how it works.
+Given that you'll be writing a blockchain runtime, you need to know what a blockchain is, and how it works.
 The [**Web3 Blockchain Fundamental MOOC](https://www.youtube.com/playlist?list=PLxVihxZC42nF_MCN9PTvZMIifRjx9cZ2J) Youtube video series provides a good basis for understanding key blockchain concepts and how blockchains work.